w3f/Grants-Program/applications/application-template.md

 Please include here

-- how you intend to use, enhance, promote and support the project in the short term, and
+- how you intend to use, enhance, promote and support your project in the short term, and
-- the team's long-term plans and intentions in conjunction with the project.
+- the team's long-term plans and intentions in relation to it.

 ## Additional Information :heavy_plus_sign: